OhioPutnam CountyCourt Process

 3. Trial (If No Plea Deal)

-What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle while under the influence of alcohol or drugs, or that your BAC was above the legal limit of 0.08.
+What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle while under the influence of alcohol or drugs.

-Common defenses: Common DUI defenses include challenging the accuracy of the BAC test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.
+Common defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not impaired.

-Typical trial length: A DUI trial can last from a few hours to several days, depending on the complexity of the case.
+Typical trial length: The length of a DUI trial can vary depending on the complexity of the case.

 First Offense

-- License suspension: Six months to three years.
+• License suspension: Ohio law mandates a license suspension from six months to three years.

 Second Offense